 - A Perl interface is included in the Slurm distribution in the contribs/perlapi directory and packaged in the perapi RPM.

-- PySlurm is a Python/Pyrex module to interface with Slurm.
+- PySlurm is a Python/Cython module to interface with Slurm.
 There is also a Python module to expand and collect hostlist expressions available here.

 - SPANK Plugins

 SPANK provides a very generic interface for stackable plug-ins which may be used to dynamically modify the job launch code in Slurm.
 SPANK plugins may be built without access to Slurm source code.
 They need only be compiled against Slurm‘s spank.h header file, added to the SPANK config file plugstack.conf, and they will be loaded at runtime during the next job launch.
 Thus, the SPANK infrastructure provides administrators and other developers a low cost, low effort ability to dynamically modify the runtime behavior of Slurm job launch.
-As assortment of SPANK plugins are available from
+Additional documentation can be found here.

 - Task Affinity plugins

 Probably the most comprehensive and lightweight health check tool out there is LBNL Node Health Check.
 It has integration with Slurm as well as Torque resource managers.

 - UBMoD is a web based tool for displaying accounting data from various